gilcrest/diygoapi/README.md

 ##### Handler Flow

-At the top of the program flow for each service is the app service handler (for example, [Server.handleMovieCreate](https://github.com/gilcrest/diy-go-api/blob/main/app/handlers.go)).
+At the top of the program flow for each route is the handler (for example, [Server.handleMovieCreate](https://github.com/gilcrest/diy-go-api/blob/main/server/handlers.go)).
 In this handler, any error returned from any function or method is sent through the `errs.HTTPErrorResponse` function along with the `http.ResponseWriter` and a `zerolog.Logger`.

 For example: